Fire

 • Ember Storm: A phenomenon in which wind-driven embers travel ahead of the fire front, igniting spot fires and causing rapid fire spread, especially in WUI areas.
 The Eaton and Palisades fires stemmed from an ember storm.

-Stats and Suggested Reading
+Suggested Reading

 New edited volume on fire management and cultural significance.